cu-swe4s-fall-2019/final-project-swe4s_mclj/README.md

 ncalls  tottime  percall  cumtime  percall filename:lineno(function) 3800190   13.387    0.000   13.855    0.000 energy.py:92(calc_energy)
 ```
+As shown above, the computer time of executing `calc_energy` decreased to 13.855, which means that the new data structure (hash table) was 1.449799197 faster than the original data structure (2D array).

 ## Results
 #### Total potentail energy of the system